 S-101 Geo feature: Traffic Separation Scheme (N) (S-101 DCEG Clause 15.24)

+S-101 Association: Traffic Separation Scheme Aggregation (N) (S-101 DCEG Clause 25.17)

 Where the components of a traffic separation scheme (TSS) have been aggregated using the S-57 collection object C_AGGR, this will be converted during the automated conversion process to an instance of the S-101 feature Traffic Separation Scheme.
-The Traffic Separation Scheme and its individual components will be aggregated using the named association Traffic Separation Scheme Aggregation (see S-101 DCEG clause 25.17).
-Data Producers are to note that where a Traffic Separation Scheme has been created in the conversion process, it will be required to populate the attributes IMO Adopted and maximum permitted draught manually, if considered necessary.
+The Traffic Separation Scheme and its individual components will be aggregated using the named association Traffic Separation Scheme Aggregation.
+Data Producers are to note that where a Traffic Separation Scheme has been created during the automated conversion process, it may be required to populate the attributes IMO adopted and maximum permitted draught manually, if considered necessary.

 The following additional requirements for S-57 encoding must be noted: